mrtnmch/vscode-go-table-driven-tests/README.md

 - **CodeLens Integration**: Adds "Run" and "Debug" buttons above each table test case
 - **Individual Test Execution**: Run or debug specific test cases from table-driven tests
 - **Automatic Detection**: Automatically detects table-driven test patterns in your Go test files
+- **Go flags and tags support**: Support for Go flags and tags to configure the test run

 ## Supported Test Patterns